HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 4. [install packages using requirements.txt]([https://www.jetbrains.com/help/pycharm/managing-dependencies.html](https://www.jetbrains.com/help/pycharm/managing-dependencies.html#apply_dependencies))
 5. Install the Mermaid diagramming plugin for PyCharm through PyCharm->Settings->Plugins->Marketplace (search for "Mermaid") or download it here: [Mermaid](https://plugins.jetbrains.com/plugin/20146-mermaid)

-In PyCharm, you can run the unittests by clicking on them in the Markdown preview of this `readme`
+In PyCharm, you can run the unittests by clicking on them in the Markdown preview of this `readme.md`

 <img src="/resources/execute.jpg" width="50%" />